Ethan-Bierlein/Cactus/content/Contrib/PullRequestProcedure.md

   3. [Python Only] They use a docstring for every function except `__init__()`
   4. The code, to the best of your knowledge, is fully working and does not contain any bugs or shortcomings
 2. Check to make sure that they agree to license their content under the licenses specified in **[About/Licensing]({{ site.base_url }}/About/Licensing).**
-3. Check to make sure that they have added an entry to `Information/CHANGELOG.txt`
-4. Close any related GitHub issues
+3. Close any related GitHub issues
-5. Merge, and fix any conflicts
+4. Merge, and fix any conflicts

 You should not check in any code that you are not familiar with or that you do not understand.